Politics of Seychelles

 The politics of Seychelles have historical roots in both one-party socialism and autocratic rule.
 Following independence from the United Kingdom in 1976, Seychelles was a sovereign republic until 1977, when the original President and leader of the Seychelles Democratic Party, James Mancham, was overthrown in a bloodless coup by the Prime Minister France-Albert René.
-René installed a single-party socialist state under the Seychelles People's Progressive Front which remained in place until 1993, when multiparty elections took place for the first time since independence.
+René installed a single-party socialist state under the Seychelles People's Progressive Front in 1979 which remained in power until 1993, when multiparty elections took place for the first time since independence, after restoring the multi-party system in 1991.
 Modern day Seychelles governance takes place in a framework of a presidential republic, whereby the President of Seychelles is both head of state and head of government, and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the National Assembly.

 Political history

 Pre-independence political movements

 While under British colonization, the people of the Seychelles had little to no say in how they were governed.
 Following the end of World War I, however, this began to change.
 The first political movement in the Seychelles was the Planters Association, which came into existence around 1918.
 In addition to the movement of the Planters Association, workers in the Seychelles petitioned the government about their poor working conditions and tax structure, which led to some proposed reform by the governor at the time, Governor Sir Arthur Grimble.
 Ultimately though, these reforms did not go into action, as the beginning of World War II put everything on hold.

 The Planters Association was primarily focused on the interests of rich, white landowners and not the workers whom they employed.
 The League of Coloured Peoples formed as a result, and demanded minimum wage laws and health care reform.

 The first actual political party, the Taxpayers Association, was not formed until 1939.
 This Taxpayers Association was also an organization primarily made up of rich white landowners, so its goals were, again, purely the advancement of their personal interests and the interests of the plantocracy.

 1948 marked the first year in which Seychelles enjoyed any sort of suffrage, but it was limited only to literate property owners, which made up just 2,000 people in a population of over 36,000.
 As a result of the first elections in 1948, most representatives on the new Legislative Council were members of either the Planters' or Taxpayers' organizations.

 In 1964, the Socialist Seychelles People's United Party (SPUP) was formed.
-Led by London-educated lawyer France Albert Rene, they campaigned on a platform of autonomy from Britain.
+Led by London-educated lawyer France-Albert René, they campaigned on a platform of autonomy from Britain.
 Another London-educated lawyer, James Mancham headed the Seychelles Democratic Party (SDP), which was created the same year, and by contrast wanted closer integration with Britain.
 Early elections between these two parties seemed in part based on the personal rivalry between these two leaders.